-UniKeep case style binders, color-edged folders, page protectors and CD pages make the perfect home office storage system.
+UniKeep case style binders, color-edged folders, page protectors, and CD pages make the perfect home office storage system.

-The UniKeep binder functions as a completely customizable planning, identification, and storage system.
+The UniKeep binder functions as completely customizable planning, identification, and storage system.
 Pair it with sheet protectors, pocketed pages and divider tabs and you have a great organizational tool.
 You can customize it further by inserting your own cover design.

 A good idea comes from the experts at Fantastic Cleaners.
-Implement a simple shared cleanup routine.
+Implement a simply shared cleanup routine.
 Clean the desk of the person nearby and thus make a healthy switch.
 The effect is simple, yet rewarding micro teambuilding.

 Do more with less